SimpliAj/KeyForge/README.md

 [] Auto Updater: Automatic Update for the .exe or macos executable (download via releases)

 ## ⚠️ BUGS & ISSUES:
-✅ Hidden file creation bug on macOS .app builds fixed—files now correctly appear in the same directory as the executable.
+[x] Hidden file creation bug on macOS .app builds fixed—files now correctly appear in the same directory as the executable.

 ## 🔄 Key Updates
 - **Encryption**: Changed from "Fernet encryption" to "PBKDF2 and AES-GCM" to reflect the new method.